Planning maternity leave with your boss

 As you work with your employer to set clear expectations for how you’ll handle your leave, you’ll want to be sure that you think realistically about the postpartum period and what’s most important during this time.

-After giving birth, your body will need time to recover from the stress of labor and delivery, you’ll want time to spend this very special time bonding with Baby, and you’ll be adjusting to caring for them – including dealing with the lack of sleep.
+After giving birth, your body will need time to recover from the stress of labor and birth, you’ll want time to bond with your baby.
+You’ll be adjusting to caring for them – including dealing with a lack of sleep.
+Mental health can also play a major role in whether you’re ready to head back in.

 At the end of the day, if you already have clear lines of communication with your employer, you can re-open the conversation as necessary if anything needs to change.